codex-academy/Front-end-Field-Guide/concepts.md

 }
 ```

-They picked those critera based on the things the features that their app used.
+They picked those criteria based on the things the features that their app used.
 If you cut the mustard in your own project, you might just test for `querySelector` and `addEventListener` support.
+You should use [Strong Progressive Enhancement](http://alexmaughan.com/weak-vs-strong-progressive-enhancement/#content) to test the features that each component will use.

 The important thing to note is that the are levels of optimisation to apply.
 Your site should support every browser, but the amount of time you spend optimising for particular browsers and feature sets should depend on your audience.